aburns4/MoTIF/task_automation/seq2act/README.md

 The above checkpoint folder also contains the orginal trained model checkpoints released from Seq2Act.
 NOTE: The key differences between this model and the model I trained on seen apps and unseen tasks is that their model trained on different typing commands with an unknown distribution (as previously mentioned, they did not release the file required to recreate those commands).
 Additionally, they were able to train with a larger batch size.

-If you use any of the materials, please cite our paper and the following paper.
+If you use any of the materials, please cite our paper and the Seq2Act paper.

 ```
+@inproceedings{burns2022motifvln,
+      title={A Dataset for Interactive Vision Language Navigation with Unknown Command Feasibility},
+      author={Andrea Burns and Deniz Arsan and Sanjna Agrawal and Ranjitha Kumar and Kate Saenko and Bryan A. Plummer},
+      booktitle={European Conference on Computer Vision (ECCV)},
+      year={2022}
+}

 @inproceedings{seq2act,
   title = {Mapping Natural Language Instructions to Mobile UI Action Sequences},
   author = {Yang Li and Jiacong He and Xin Zhou and Yuan Zhang and Jason Baldridge},